Agda (programming language): Proof automation

 The actual proof of each lemma will be automatically constructed at type-checking time.
 If the tactic fails, type-checking will fail.

-Additionally, to write more complex tactics, Agda has support for automation via reflection.
-The reflection mechanism allows one to quote program fragments into – or unquote them from – the abstract syntax tree.
+Further, to write more complex tactics, Agda supports automation via reflective programming (reflection).
+The reflection mechanism allows quoting program fragments into, or unquoting them from, the abstract syntax tree.
 The way reflection is used is similar to the way Template Haskell works.

-Another mechanism for proof automation is proof search action in emacs mode.
+Another mechanism for proof automation is proof search action in Emacs mode.
 It enumerates possible proof terms (limited to 5 seconds), and if one of the terms fits the specification, it will be put in the meta variable where the action is invoked.
 This action accepts hints, e.g., which theorems and from which modules can be used, whether the action can use pattern matching, etc.

 Termination checking

-Agda is a total language, i.e., each program in it must terminate and all possible patterns must be matched.
+Agda is a total functional programming language, i.e., each program in it must terminate and all possible patterns must be matched.
 Without this feature, the logic behind the language becomes inconsistent, and it becomes possible to prove arbitrary statements.
 For termination checking, Agda uses the approach of the Foetus termination checker.